sanazv/CarND-Vehicle-Detection/writeup.md

 ##  Data
 The data used for this project contains image postage stamps from vehicles and non-vehicles which can be obtained from [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) repectively.
-Each image if 64x64 in 3 color channels in 'png' format with pixel values between 0-1.
+Each image is 64x64 in 3 color channels in 'png' format with pixel values between 0-1.
 In total I used 8792 vehicle images and 8968 non-vehicle images, which is more or less a balanced distribution.
 The figure below shows a few examples of each class.

 ![alt text][data_sample]